Freedom of religion in Morocco: Restrictions

 The criminal code prohibits proselytization to Muslims, punishable by fines of 200 to 500 Moroccan dirham ($21 to US$53) and 6 months to 3 years of prison.
 Foreigners may instead be expelled from the country.
 It is not, however, illegal for Muslims to convert voluntarily.
 It is illegal to criticize Islam on public platforms, punishable by fines of up to 200,000 dirham (~US$21,000) and up to two years of prison.
 Impeding people from worship is also illegal, punishable by fines and imprisonment.
 Muslims who break their fast in public without a religious exception during Ramadan can also be fined and imprisoned.

 A limited number of Arabic translations of the Bible were available for sale in a few bookshops for use in university religion courses.
 Authorities confiscated Bibles they believed were intended for use in proselytizing.

-In January 2017, the Ministry of the Interior banned the sale, manufacture, and import of burqas but did not make it illegal to wear them.
+In January 2017, the Ministry of the Interior banned the sale, manufacture, and import of burqas but did not make it illegal to wear them (an exception is required for police and armyofficers and some news-readers).

 Treatment of "foreign" religious groups by the government

 According to human rights organizations and local Christian leaders, the government has detained and questioned some Christian citizens about their beliefs and contacts with other Christians.
 Christian and Shia Muslim citizens stated fears of government harassment led to their decision to hold religious meetings in members’ homes.
 Christian citizens are not allowed to establish churches.
+In a 2023 report by Open Doors UK, Morocco was ranked as one of the 30 countries in the world where it is most dangerous to be a Christian.

 Foreign clergy said they discouraged the country's Christian citizens from attending their churches out of fear they could be criminally charged with proselytism.
 Some Christian citizens reported authorities pressured Christian converts to renounce their faith.
-On at least two occasions during 2017, the government expelled foreign individuals accused of proselytism as “a threat to public order,” rather than prosecuting them under provisions of the law that prohibit “undermining the faith.”
+On several occasions, the government has expelled foreign individuals accused of proselytism as “a threat to public order,” rather than prosecuting them under provisions of the law that prohibit “undermining the faith.”

-Some Christian citizens have reported authorities pressured Christian converts to renounce their faith by informing the converts’ friends, relatives, and employers of the individuals’ conversion, although there were no reported instances of this practice in 2019.Christian citizens are not allowed to establish churches.
+Some Christian citizens have reported authorities pressured Christian converts to renounce their faith by informing the converts’ friends, relatives, and employers of the individuals’ conversion, although there were no reported instances of this practice in 2019.
+Christian citizens are not allowed to establish churches.
 Christian citizens stated authorities made phone or house calls several times a year to demonstrate they had lists of members of Christian networks and monitored Christian activities.
 Foreigners attended religious services without restriction at places of worship belonging to officially recognized churches.

 Some religious minority groups, such as the Baháʼí community, practiced their religion without formal registration.
 In October 2017 media reported that authorities prevented the Baháʼí community from publicly celebrating the bicentennial of the birth of the faith's founder.